vespa-engine/blog/_posts/2023-06-28-announcing-vector-streaming-search.md

 image: assets/2023-06-28-announcing-vector-streaming-search/marc-sendra-martorell--Vqn2WrfxTQ-unsplash.jpg
 skipimage: true
 tags: []
-excerpt: "When working with vector search in personal data, you need to handle large amounts of data and deliver complete results, but vector databases fail on both counts.
+excerpt: "With personal data, you need complete results at low cost, something vector databases cannot provide.
-Here we introduce Vespa's Vector Streaming Search - a solution which delivers complete results in personal data at an order of magnitude lower cost."
+Vespa's new vector streaming search delivers complete results at a fraction of the cost.
+"
 ---

 ![Decorative